This Summer in Mexico City

 The opening is on July 19th, 8pm, 4304 West street, Oakland CA

-Jess Barbagallo and I will be reading at Milk & Roses in Greenpoint on Monday June 17, at 7pm.
+Jess Barbagallo and I will be reading in Carolyn Ferrucci’s Spilt Milk Series at Milk & Roses in Greenpoint on Monday June 17, at 7pm.

 Rainbow Book Fair